-Because of the high strengths available with foamed asphalt, it can be cost effectively applied earlier in a pavement's life, helping maintain high levels of serviceability. carefully tailored to each situation and taking full advantage of the proven strength of the material.
+Because of the high strengths available with foamed asphalt, it can be cost effectively applied earlier in a pavement's life, helping maintain high levels of serviceability.

 The Caltrans design method can be used, but tends to be conservative because of the limited information available to establish a gravel factor for foamed asphalt.
 Available information suggests a gravel factor of 1.7 is reasonable, and that higher values may be appropriate.